Ethics and Policies

 Peer review is a process of evaluating and validating a scholarly work by one or more people of similar competence to the work.
 Authors should submit the original manuscript without any plagiarism and inappropriate data manipulation.
 The Chief Editor will screen the manuscript to ensure basic science criteria.
 After the first screening, each submitted manuscript will be reviewed by at least two reviewers and one additional reviewer if the first two show strong different recommendations.
 This journal follows double-blind scheme for reviewing process, meaning that both authors and reviewers are anonymous.
 Base on the results of the peer review, the Chief Editor will notify the author via email whether the manuscript is accepted, rejected, or required more revision.
 Should the manuscript require revisions, the authors must correctly and completely address the reviewers’ comments before resubmitting.
 The revised manuscript will be sent back to the reviewers for validating the revisions.
 The manuscript will only be accepted for publication if the reviewers have satisfied with the revisions.

-JDSA is open for the author to submit publication article.
-The article will be processed on the First-Come-First-Served policy via JDSA submission webpage.
-There are two deadlines for article submission, which are 15 February & 15 August.
-JDSA continuously published two volumes in a year, in March and September.
+JDSA is open for the author to submit the published articles.
+The article will be processed on the First-Come-First-Served policy via the JDSA submission webpage.
+There are two deadlines for article submission, which are 30 May & 30 November.
+JDSA continuously published two volumes in a year, in January and July.

 Open Access Policy

-All articles in open access journals which are published by JDSA have undergone peer review and upon acceptance are immediately and permanently free for everyone to read and download from this link.
+All articles in open access journals that are published by JDSA have undergone peer review and upon acceptance are immediately and permanently free for everyone to read and download from this link.